RealtyShares is no longer accepting new investments, but there are other RealtyShares alternatives that may be worthwhile to invest with.

 On April 5th, 2012 Congress passed the JOBS act of 2012.
 With the stroke of a pen everyday people gained access to private investment markets that had once been the domain of “accredited investors,” people with incomes greater than $200K or assets greater than $1Million.
 Since the new law has been signed into place, real […]

-Are you looking to boost your portfolio returns through peer to peer lending?
+Are you looking to boost your portfolio returns through crowdfunding – especially real estate focused?
 For the last several years Lending Club and Prosper have allowed everyday investors to profit from consumer lending.
-But in the last 15 months, a new type of peer to peer (P2P) lending platform registered with the SEC.
-GroundFloor now allows everyday […]
+But in the last 15 months, a new type of crowdfunding platform registered with the SEC.
+GroundFloor is the first company qualified […]

 Real estate investment has always been a game for the big dogs.
 With a high barrier-to-entry and a history of backroom deals and greasy palms, many investors would never even think of real estate investment as a viable option.
 Leave that for the big wigs, right?
 Not necessarily.
 Like many forms of investing, that stigma […]